Galaxy of Terror: Reception and legacy

-On Rotten Tomatoes it has an approval rating of 33% based on 15 reviews.
-On Metacritic the film has a score of 38% based on reviews from 5 critics, indicating "generally unfavorable" reviews.
+On Rotten Tomatoes, it has an approval rating of 33% based on 15 reviews.
+On Metacritic, which uses a weighted average, the film has a score of 38 out of 100 based on reviews from 5 critics, indicating "generally unfavorable" reviews.

 Influence on later productions

 Galaxy of Terror has typically been reviewed as one of a number of Alien (1979) rip-offs that appeared in the early 1980s, but it has also been credited with itself influencing later, more mainstream films such as Aliens (1986).
 There is a direct connection between Galaxy of Terror and Aliens in that the latter was directed by James Cameron.
 The success of Aliens, which shares Galaxy of Terror's grim and dark visual aesthetic (completed with a much greater budget) has in turn influenced a variety of later films.
 Another mainstream sci-fi/horror film that seems to have borrowed directly from Galaxy of Terror's plot line of astronauts facing base fears is Event Horizon (1997).
+Both are however predated by "Forbidden Planet" (1956) with its training device and 'Monsters from the Id'.

 Cameron would work with several of Galaxy of Terror's crew on later productions.
 Brothers Robert and Dennis Skotak, respectively co-production designer and VFX cinematographer, would go on to win Best Visual Effects Oscars for Cameron's Aliens and Terminator 2: Judgment Day.
 VFX camera operator Randall Frakes would be a synethsist on Aliens and an uncredited story writer on True Lies (1994).

 In addition to Cameron, the film is also known for indirectly starting actor Bill Paxton's career.
-At this time, Paxton was not an actor, but was working as a Set Decorator.
-His working relation with Cameron would eventually help pull him into the acting arena.
+At this time, Paxton was not an actor, but was working as a set decorator.
+His working relation with Cameron would eventually lead him into acting.
 Iya Labunka, later a film producer and wife of Wes Craven, had an early job as a prosthetics fabricator.